kkinos/dt/README.md

 ## Usage

-1. Get authentication key for DeepL API.
-See [here](https://www.deepl.com/ja/docs-api/).
+1. Obtain an authentication key for the DeepL API.
+For information on how to obtain an authentication key, please see the [official documentation](https://www.deepl.com/ja/docs-api/).
-2. Set the key as `DEEPL_TOKEN`.
+2. Set the authentication key as an environment variable named `DEEPL_TOKEN`.

 `.bashrc`